XMB5/MitmShrek/README.md

 # MitmShrek
-Attack a network and replace http websites with pusling shrek.
+Attack a network and replace http websites with a pusling shrek.
-[Here](https://xmb5.github.io/MitmShrek/site/example.html) is an example (warning - turn down your speakers)
+[Here](https://xmb5.github.io/MitmShrek/site/example.html) is the shreked page (warning - turn down your speakers)

 ## How does it work?
 1. find the network's gateway IP address